xinjie-liu/SafeMPC_ObstacleAvoidance/README.md

 * plot of reference trajectory (two plots, one the original sinusoid one, the other some new one)
 * a-priori check
 * make the equations smaller
+* try to use new parameters to plot RoA using mpt3